LAION-AI/Open-Assistant/data/datasets/poetry_instruction/README.md

 Dataset Structure This dataset follows the OA format, which is:

-- NSTRUCTION (string): The user asks for a poem (from a variety of premade prompts) with topics (tags).
+- INSTRUCTION (string): The user asks for a poem (from a variety of premade prompts) with topics (tags).
 If the given poem has no tags, the user asks for a poem on it's own.